Some people mistakenly believe that it is rare or impossible for sexually transmitted infections to be spread through oral sex.

 - through direct contact with the bloodstream, such as through sharing needles

 Oral sex does not provide direct contact with the bloodstream.
-To get HIV from oral sex, the bodily fluids of the infected person would need to come into contact with a torn mucous membrane or wound on their partner.
+To get HIV from oral sex, the bodily fluids of a person with the infection would need to come into contact with a torn mucous membrane or wound on their sexual partner.